digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

 What we expect to become more difficult:

 * Operating three environments.
-* Separating code from releases (e.g. feature flags).
+* Release may become a more involved process (with or without feature flags)